JeffMonsalve/post-install-config/README.md

 ![image](https://github.com/user-attachments/assets/63e26b6f-4781-4902-8de0-b9c3165caaf4)
 </p>
 <p>
-Next, we connect to the domain controller (DC-1) using Remote Desktop (RDP).
-Once logged in, we disable the firewall for the domain, private, and public network profiles.
-This ensures that Client-1 can successfully ping DC-1’s private IP address later in the tutorial without any issues.
+Next, go to the Agents tab and click on the “Departments” button.
+Here, you’ll create a new department to organize agents based on their roles within the help desk.
+Start by creating a department called “System Administrators” and assign the appropriate agents to it. (need new image)
 </p>
 <br />